 - Leaving pets unattended or tied to any object within the park is prohibited, including the exterior of motor vehicles parked within park boundaries.

 Teachers, please go over the page entitled, Park Etiquette: Taking Care of Mesa Verde National Park with your students before your field trip.

 Trailers and towed vehicles are not permitted beyond Morefield Campground.
 If not camping, you may park these vehicles in the large parking lot located near the entrance station.

 - The tunnel has a height restriction of 20.5 feet (6.25 m).

 - Each bicycle ridden through the tunnel must exhibit a white light on the front visible from 500 feet and a red light or reflector on the rear (or reflective clothing) visible for 300 feet.

-Wetherill Mesa Road (open Memorial Day to Labor Day)
+Wetherill Mesa Road (open May to October)

 The Wetherill Mesa Road has sharp curves and steep grades on the twelve-mile stretch from the Far View Visitor Center to Wetherill Mesa.
 Vehicles on this road are restricted to less than 8,000 pounds and 25-feet in length.